Cabeda/jecabeda-blog/src/pages/2021/20210316-reading_update/index.md

 ## Analysis

-I can't recommend enought Our world in data, a source of multiple insights on how we are faring globally.
+I can't recommend enough Our world in data, a source of multiple insights on how we are faring globally.
 This website has been heavily used for the book Enlighment now and I've gotten around to read [Global poverty in an unequal world](https://ourworldindata.org/higher-poverty-global-line) which presents a deep dive into how we measure poverty and how we could improve it.

 ## SQL